 Policies should fit into your budget and be affordable enough for you to consider extra protection if you need it.
 However, a company's standard policies ought to provide enough coverage without requiring you to spend lots of additional money on upgrades.
 Finally, a company should demonstrate the ability to deliver on its obligations.

 Affordability: comparing motorcycle prices in Arkansas

 The price of an insurance premium can be the sole determining factor for many people shopping for motorcycle insurance.
 We compiled rate information for addresses across Arkansas to calculate the cost of coverage in the state.

 The cost of motorcycle insurance depends on a number of factors: your driving history, the type of bike you own and the amount of coverage you purchase, among others.
 Your rates may be different from ours.
-We gathered quotes for a 45-year-old homeowner with 20 years' motorcycle experience, riding a 2019 Harley-Davidson FLHX Street Glide.
+We gathered quotes for a 45-year-old homeowner with 20 years of motorcycle experience, riding a 2021 Harley-Davidson FLHX Street Glide.

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident

 - Property damage liability coverage: $50,000 per accident